Course Catalog 2024-2025

 IDP 293 Mellon Mays Undergraduate Fellows Research Seminar I (4 Credits)

-Seminar on research design and conduct.
+Course on research design and conduct.
 The development of research projects including question definition, choice of methodology, selection of sources and evidence evaluation.
-Participants present their research design and preliminary findings, study pedagogy and research methodologies across disciplines, develop professional skills to prepare for graduate study, and participate in weekly peer progress reports.
-Limited to recipients of Mellon Mays Undergraduate Fellowships in their junior year.
+Participants present their research design and preliminary findings, study pedagogy and research methodologies across disciplines, develop professional skills to prepare for graduate study and participate in weekly peer progress reports.
 Course cannot be repeated for credit.
 S/U only.
+Restrictions: Juniors only; Recipients of Mellon Mays Undergraduate Fellowships only.
+Enrollment limited to 12.
 Instructor permission required.

 Fall